Istria County: Tourism

 Organized tourism in Istria goes back to the Romans, when emperor Vespasian, for the entertainment of that time, built the Pula Arena.
 During the reign of Austro-Hungarian Empire in (1866), Austrian and Hungarian royalty and aristocracy started visiting local resorts and discovered Poreč.

 Significant efforts were made after World War II to develop the tourist infrastructure and to accentuate its importance.
 In combination with the natural environment, history and cultural heritage, investments resulted in developed and competitive service all along the western coast in Poreč, Pula, Rovinj, Umag, Novigrad, and Vrsar.

 One growing trend among the centrally located cities, especially Kanfanar, is agritourism.
 Beginning with La Casa di Matiki in 1994 after the war, a number of eccentric agritouristic Bed and Breakfasts have sprung up in central Istria, providing opportunities for individuals, couples, and families to experience a very authentic Istrian experience while learning about the Istrian agricultural lifestyle.

 In the eastern part, as part of another county, there are resorts like Rabac, Opatija.
 Istria was and still is the most important tourist destination in Croatia, hosting the western and central European visitors, mostly from Germany, Slovenia, Austria and Italy.
 Area is the most visited tourist region with 27% of all visitors and 35% of time spent in all of Croatia.

 County government

 The current Prefect of Istria County is Boris Miletić (Ind.).
+County day is celebrated on 25 September.

 The county assembly is composed of 41 representatives from the following political parties:

+Minority councils and representatives

+Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
+At the 2023 Croatian national minorities councils and representatives elections Albanians, Bosniaks, Montenegrins (electing 22 members), Roma, Slovenes (electing 24 members), Serbs and Italians of Croatia each fulfilled legal requirements to elect 25 members minority councils of the Istria County while Czechs, Hungarians, Macedonians and Ukrainians of Croatia elected individual representatives with German, Russian and Slovak representatives remained unelected due to the lack of candidates.
+Numerous municipalities, towns or cities in the county elected their own local minority councils as well.

+Although though the Government of the Republic of Croatia does not guarantee official Croatian-Italian bilinguialism, the statute of Istria County itself guarantees it.
+According to the Statute, "In the Istrian Region, the Croatian and the Italian language are in equal official use in the work of the Regional committees in the self-governing domain".
+Preserving traditional Italian place names and assigning street names to Italian historical figures is legally mandated and carried out.